Search

 Eric Saldana

 Vandalism or Resistance?
-NYC Street Art Tell Its Own Story
+NYC Street Art Tells Its Own Story

-Street Art and Graffiti is more than just vandalism; it has became the people's way of reclaiming their broken city.
+Street Art and graffiti have became the people's way of reclaiming their broken city.
 In times like 1950-1970s New York City wasn't in a great state; it transformed into urban decay in places like the Bronx and Brooklyn.
 Graffiti was a way for youth in the boroughs to rebel against the neglect they faced.
 They used places like subway cars and crumbling walls as canvases.
-Street art was a way of getting their name known in the world where they we
+Street art was a way of getting their name known in the world where they were ignored.
+In 1970 New York Ci

 Justin Mcgivney